MichaelWest299/mw_form/README.md

 ```
 mw_app.validation.resetValidation('input[type=text]')
 ```
-#####This can be done for any of the input types supported in this form, email, text, url and tel.
+#####This can be done for any of the input types supported in this form - email, text, url and tel.

 ###mw_app.submitHandler
 #####Main private methods